YairHalberstadt/stronginject/docs/Registration.md

 #### Decorator Factory Method Registration

-You can register a method returning `T` as a decoraor of `T` if it has exactly one parameter of type `T`.
+You can register a method returning `T` as a decorator of `T` if it has exactly one parameter of type `T`.

 ## Other registration concepts